Miserlou/Zappa/README.md

         "cloudwatch_log_level": "OFF", // Enables/configures a level of logging for the given staging.
 Available options: "OFF", "INFO", "ERROR", default "OFF".
         "cloudwatch_data_trace": false, // Logs all data about received events.
         "cloudwatch_metrics_enabled": false, // Additional metrics for the API Gateway.
+        "cors": true, // Enable Cross-Origin Resource Sharing.
+Default false.
+If true, simulates the "Enable CORS" button on the API Gateway console.
+Can also be a dictionary specifying lists of "allowed_headers", "allowed_methods", and string of "allowed_origin"
         "debug": true, // Print Zappa configuration errors tracebacks in the 500 "delete_local_zip": true, // Delete the local zip archive after code updates "delete_s3_zip": true, // Delete the s3 zip archive "django_settings": "your_project.production_settings", // The modular path to your Django project's settings.
 For Django projects only.
         "domain": "yourapp.yourdomain.com", // Required if you're using a domain "environment_variables": {"your_key": "your_value"}, // A dictionary of environment variables that will be available to your deployed app.
-See also "remote_env_file".
+See also "remote_env".
 Default {}.
         "events": [
             {   // Recurring events
                 "function": "your_module.your_recurring_function", // The function to execute